Course ObjectiveThis course offers a comprehensive introduction in Risk Management and

 - Explain, analyse and evaluate the different risk types;

-- Identify and apply different quantitative risk measure techniques;
+- Identify and apply different risk measure techniques;

-- Create and discuss a view on integrated risk management and
+- Create and discuss a view on integrated risk management.

-Course ContentYou will learn the fundamentals of banking and the working of banks in
+Course ContentYou will learn the fundamentals of Financial Institutions (Insurance

-the financial markets.
-What are the risks where the banks have to deal
+institutions in the financial markets.
+What are the risks where these

-report the different risks?
-How are they aligned with each other, and
+identify, monitor and report the different risks?
+How are they aligned

-Upon completion you will be challenged to have a holistic view on risk
+possibilities of Pension funds.
+Upon completion you will be challenged

 Teaching MethodsInteractive lectures and Tutorials